ConPaaS-team/conpaas/trunk/frontend/README.txt

 - You must edit the file __init__.php in the www directory such that it points to the location of the configuration files.

+- You must download the AWS JDK for PHP from http://aws.amazon.com/sdkforphp/ and expand it in the "www/lib" directory (thereby creating a directory "www/lib/aws-jdk" containing a number of PHP files and subdirectories).

 Guillaume Pierre
 gpierre@cs.vu.nl